Youth Arts Grants

 • Is a Canadian citizen or a permanent resident of Canada.

-• Is a high school student who is graduating in the current school year or who has graduated in the past two years and will pursue a post-secondary education in the arts.
+• Is a high school student who is graduating in the current school year or who has graduated in the past two years and will pursue a post-secondary education in visual arts.

 • Has received basic art training (formal or informal) in your field.